Weber-Hsu/AndbotSecuritySensing/README.md

 Dust sensor | 1
 Motion sensor PIR | 1

-**Note: Sequence of sensor has been defined.
+**Note: Order of sensor has been defined.
 Please follow this in any future discussion.**

 **Please note: Sensor type of the Dust sensing are still on the discussion.**

-**20160608--I have acquired two different type of Dust sensing earlier today, and they are on the testing schedule.**
+**2016/06/08--I have acquired two different type of Dust sensing earlier today, and they are on the testing schedule.**

 - [] Dust sensor is an uncomplete task.